rbatllet/private-blockchain/README.md

 3. Explore the comprehensive test suite to understand all features
 4. Build your own blockchain application using the patterns provided!

-**💡 Remember**: This blockchain includes **22+ comprehensive tests** covering everything from basic operations to critical consistency scenarios, ensuring enterprise-grade reliability for your applications.
+**💡 Remember**: This blockchain includes **more than 40 comprehensive tests** covering everything from basic operations to critical consistency scenarios, ensuring enterprise-grade reliability for your applications.